RobertRingel/LearningTasks4Programming/Java/04_CollectionOfObjects/MyContacts.md

 The class ContactStore uses an ArrayList to store ContactInfo objects in a list like fashion.
 The addContactInfo-method is available to add data to the store.
 To obtain data from the store one can use the getByName-method.
 In case the given name yields a contact in the store the related ContactInfo-object will be returned - otherwise null will be returned.
 The removeByName-method can be used to delete a contact from the store.
 The object will be looked up by the given name of a person.
 In case of successful removal the method will return true.

 The implementation of the below main-method demonstrates these features of the class.
-Test and run the Java program.

 ``` java
 package org.htwd.pool.o4;